streetturtle/streetturtle.github.io/_posts/2016-09-27-jpa-custom-function.md

 title:  "MySQL fulltext search with JPA"
 date:   2016-09-27 22:47:45
 comments: true
-description:
+description: Example on how to write JPQL or Criteria API queries for DB functions with 'unusual' signatures, like MySQL's FTS function - match against.
 tags:
 - jpa
+- database
 ---

 # Problem Description

-In JPQL you can easily call user-defined functions just by providing its' name and parameters, the same way it would be done in SQL: `... and someFunc(user.age, :someParam)`.
+In JPQL you can easily call user-defined functions just by providing its' name and parameters, the same way it would be done in plain SQL: `... and someFunc(user.age, :someParam)`.
 Regarding the Criteria API it becomes a little bit trickier, but still possible.
 You need to use following construction:

 ```java
 // create it